ISISComputingGroup/lewis-ess/README.md

 $ export EPICS_CAS_INTF_ADDR_LIST=localhost
 ```

 On Windows and OSX, the docker0 network is inside of a virtual machine.
-If we want to communicate with it, we need to use an EPICS Gateway to forward EPICS requests and responses for us.
-We provide an [EPICS Gateway Docker image](https://hub.docker.com/r/dmscid/epics-gateway/) that can be used to do this relatively easily (detailed instructions on the linked page).
+To communicate with it, an EPICS Gateway to forward EPICS requests and responses is required.
+We provide an [EPICS Gateway Docker image](https://hub.docker.com/r/dmscid/epics-gateway/) that can be used to do this relatively easily.
+Detailed instructions can be found on the linked page.

 ## Stream Adapter Specifics